-I am an economist with primary research interests in international trade, economic geography and development economics.
-I make use of administrative datasets and hand-collected archival data on policy implementation to study the consequences of trade or industrial policy in developing countries.
-I then use this reduced-form evidence to model, and thereby achieve a deeper understanding of, firm behavior in frictional markets.
+I am an applied economist with primary research interests in international trade, economic geography and development economics.
+I use insights from international trade and micro theory to empirically study the consequences of trade and industrial policy on firms in developing countries.
+I am especially interested in how market frictions act as a transmission mechanism for these policies.

 My job market paper provides novel evidence on the impact of compulsory acquisition on industrial development in the context of Indian Special Economic Zones (SEZs).
 I exploit an unexpected reform that prohibited compulsory acquisition, and compare the effects on SEZs across Indian states depending on their official compulsory acquisition policy.
 Using a novel dataset on the universe of SEZ proposals, I show that both intentions to enter and actual SEZ entry decreases for more land-intensive (manufacturing) sectors.
-On the other hand, I show that post-reform manufacturing zones generate more local employment than their older counterparts.
-Together, these findings suggest that while compulsory acquisition induce participation of large-scale industries in industrial policies, these are less effective at generating local employment.
+On the other hand, I show that post-reform manufacturing zones generate higher local and aggregate employment than their older counterparts.

 On this site, you can find out more about my research and my teaching experience, view my academic CV or contact me.